poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Wrap Mode defines how a texture should repeat when it is tiled.
 This has various options,

-**Repeat** is self-explanatory.
+- `Repeat`: Self-explanatory.
 It will repeat (tile) the texture infinitely.

-**Clamp** will stretch the edges of the texture to each end of the UV's boundaries.
+- `Clamp`: Stretches the edges of the texture to each end of the UV's boundaries.

-**Mirror** will simply flip the texture in reverse as if it was inside a mirror.
+- `Mirror`: Flips the texture in reverse as if it was inside a mirror.

 This option has a caveat.
 For most textures, the wrap mode defined for the *Main Texture* will be used.
 This is due to a limitation within the DirectX Graphics API, which limits the amount of samplers that can be defined.